vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

 `tanzu plugin list` output that specifies which plugins are recommended by the active context.

-For some reason, the auto-installation of the recommended plugins fails while creating or activating a context or an existing active context start recommending some newer versions of the plugins, you can check that with the `tanzu plugin list` output with the `STATUS` field mentioning `update needed` and a newer version in the `RECOMMENDED` column.
+If for some reason the auto-installation of the recommended plugins fails while creating or activating a context or an existing active context starts recommending some newer versions of the plugins, you can check that with the `tanzu plugin list` output with the `STATUS` field mentioning `update needed` and a newer version in the `RECOMMENDED` column.
 You can run the `tanzu plugin sync` command